Pantone picks two colors of the year, and they’re complete opposites

 Following one of the bleakest years in memory, Pantone has announced its 2021 color of the year.
 And it’s not one but two colors, designed to create the sensation of a fresh sunrise over rocky terrain.
-The colors are called Illuminating, a yellow that appears like the skin of a ripe lemon, and Ultimately Gray, which resembles wet cement.
+The colors are called Illuminating, a yellow that appears like the skin of a ripe lemon, and Ultimate Gray, which resembles wet cement.

 Pantone’s Color of the Year choices are based on the Pantone Color Institute’s research into trends percolating across fashion, interior design, architecture, and art.
 These are colors you will likely see more of in the next 12 to 24 months because they are meant to define something intrinsic to the zeitgeist.
 “We always feel a responsibility to get it right,” says Leatrice Eiseman, executive director of the Pantone Color Institute.